Keyboard shortcuts

 git paw purge

 Nuclear option: kills the tmux session, removes all worktrees, and deletes session state.
+When the broker was enabled, also removes broker.log.
 Requires confirmation unless --force is used.

 Usage: git-paw purge [OPTIONS]